RandomStudio/tether-soundscape-rs/README.md

 ![screenshot animation](./soundscape.gif)

-## Source files
+## Stereo vs Multichannel mode
-Currently, all source files are assumed to be mono (stereo files will play at "half speed").
+In the default mode (**stereo**), clips can be mono or stereo.
+Mono clips will be duplicated to both Left and Right output channels (dual mono), and stereo clips will play as normal (left and right channels directed correctly).

-The sample rate can be set using `--sampleRate 44100` for example, but by default is assumed to be 48Khz.
+In **multichannel** mode (`--multiChannel`), you must provide *only* mono files.
+You can then use "panning" (later this could be 2D or even 3D spatialised audio) to direct how the input channel is replicated to the available output channels.

 ## Remote control (Input from Tether)